 It’s interview day.
 You’ve worked on your handshake, your eye contact, your head-to-toe professional outfit.
-You know your resume backwards and forwards, and you’ve reviewed the job description so many times you can practically see it when you close your eyes.
+You know your resume, and you’ve reviewed the job description so many times you can practically see it when you close your eyes.
 So, you’re ready.
 And then in the interview, you get a question you weren’t necessarily expecting: “Tell me about a time when you…” Argh, the dreaded behavioral questions.
 Now what?

 What’s the STAR Method and how do you use it?